 3. Skyscanner

-Although Skyscanner sometimes skips relatively unknown OTAs and budget airlines from its searches, it still offers the traveler a wonderful platform to hunt for cheap airfare.
+Although Skyscanner sometimes excludes relatively unknown OTAs and budget airlines from its searches, it still offers travelers a wonderful platform to find cheap airfare.

-Like Momondo’s Explore feature, this perennial traveler favorite also provides the opportunity to search for affordable destinations from your home airport, if you need assistance in figuring out where to go.
+Like Momondo’s Explore feature, this perennial traveler favorite also allows you to search for affordable destinations from your home airport if you need assistance figuring out where to go.

-Enter your departing city, type “Everywhere” for the destination, and select “Cheapest Month”.
-It will arrange your selections according to airfare.
+Enter your departing city, type “Everywhere” for the destination, and select “Cheapest Month.”
+The system will arrange your selections according to airfare.

 In the image below, Skyscanner revealed that the cheapest destination coming out of San Francisco in September is Las Vegas.